Reggie Gilliam

-Reggie Travon Gilliam (born August 20, 1997) is an American professional football fullback and special teamer for the Buffalo Bills of the National Football League (NFL).
-He played college football for the Toledo Rockets.

-Throughout his career, Gilliam has helped the Bills rank top 10 in the NFL in total rushing yards for every season that he has been with the team as a lead blocker.
-In addition to playing fullback, Gilliam has been a core player on multiple special teams units for the Bills and has also extensively played tight end.
+Reggie Travon Gilliam (born August 20, 1997) is an American professional football fullback and special teamer for the New England Patriots of the National Football League (NFL).
+He played college football for the Toledo Rockets and signed with the Buffalo Bills as an undrafted free agent following the 2020 NFL draft.
+Gilliam played for the Bills from 2020 to 2025 and helped the Bills rank top 10 in the NFL for total rushing yards every season he played with the team before signing with the Patriots during the 2026 off-season.

 Early life

 Gilliam grew up in Columbus, Ohio and attended Westland High School in Galloway, Ohio.
 As a senior, he rushed for 565 yards and eight touchdowns on 87 carries and had 18 catches for 280 yards and three touchdowns and was named first-team All-Ohio Capital Conference Central Division.

 College career

 Gilliam was a member of the Toledo Rockets for four seasons, joining the team as a walk-on and playing tight end and fullback on offense while playing special teams.
 He led the nation with four blocked kicks as a junior in 2018 and was named second-team All-Mid-American Conference.
 Gilliam finished his collegiate career with 18 receptions for 153 yards and three touchdowns with six blocked kicks.